Hotels near Casa Milà (La Pedrera)

-Barcelona · 12 hotels nearby
+Barcelona · 29 hotels nearby (showing closest 20)

 Casa Milà, widely known as La Pedrera, stands as one of Antoni Gaudí's most celebrated works and a defining landmark of Barcelona's Eixample district.
 Completed in 1912, this UNESCO World Heritage Site continues to draw visitors from around the world who come to experience its radical architecture firsthand.